dart-lang/language/working/augmentation-libraries/feature-specification.md

-# Augmentation Libraries
+# Augmentations

 Author: rnystrom@google.com, jakemac@google.com
 Version: 1.13 (see [Changelog](#Changelog) at end)

-Augmentation libraries allow splitting a Dart library into files.
+Augmentations allow splitting a Dart library into files.
 Unlike part files, each augmentation has its [own imports][part imports] and top-level scope.
 Augmentations can add new top-level declarations, inject new members into classes, and wrap functions and variables in additional code.